Biodynamic agriculture: Biodynamic method of farming

 In common with other forms of organic agriculture, biodynamic agriculture uses management practices that are intended to "restore, maintain and enhance ecological harmony".
 Central features include crop diversification, the avoidance of chemical soil treatments and off-farm inputs generally, decentralized production and distribution, and the consideration of celestial and terrestrial influences on biological organisms.
 The Demeter Association recommends that "(a) minimum of ten percent of the total farm acreage be set aside as a biodiversity preserve.
 That may include but is not limited to forests, wetlands, riparian corridors, and intentionally planted insectaries.
 Diversity in crop rotation and perennial planting is required: no annual crop can be planted in the same field for more than two years in succession.
 Bare tillage year round is prohibited so land needs to maintain adequate green cover."

 The Demeter Association also recommends that the individual design of the land "by the farmer, as determined by site conditions, is one of the basic tenets of biodynamic agriculture.
-This principle emphasizes that humans have a responsibility for the development of their ecological and social environment which goes beyond economic aims and the principles of descriptive ecology."
+This principle emphasises that humans have a responsibility for the development of their ecological and social environment which goes beyond economic aims and the principles of descriptive ecology."
 Crops, livestock, and farmer, and "the entire socioeconomic environment" form a unique interaction, which biodynamic farming tries to "actively shape ...through a variety of management practices.
 The prime objective is always to encourage healthy conditions for life": soil fertility, plant and animal health, and product quality.
 "The farmer seeks to enhance and support the forces of nature that lead to healthy crops, and rejects farm management practices that damage the environment, soil, plant, animal or human health....the farm is conceived of as an organism, a self-contained entity with its own individuality," holistically conceived and self-sustaining.
 "Disease and insect control are addressed through botanical species diversity, predator habitat, balanced crop nutrition, and attention to light penetration and airflow.
 Weed control emphasizes prevention, including timing of planting, mulching, and identifying and avoiding the spread of invasive weed species."